-At the end of the workshop everyone was asked to take another post-it and this time, write five Values for Tribe.
+At the end of the workshop, everyone was asked to take another post-it and this time, write five Values for Tribe.
 (Why five?
 We just liked the number.)
 The Values could be the same as the ones they had submitted previously or they could be entirely different.
-They could be one-word Values, two-word Values or a fancy catch phrase.
+They could be one-word Values, two-word Values or fancy catchphrases.
 There were no limitations on how they should be formatted.

 Tribe collaboration = magic

-What happens when a group of people who all work under one room stop, collaborate and listen?
+What happens when a group of people who all work in one room stop, collaborate and listen?
 (Yes we just referenced a Vanilla Ice lyric.)
 Magic happens.
 You can feel it.

 We were blown away by the organic way the conversations unfolded, as team members shared their thoughts and experiences.
 Not only about how it made them feel to dig deep and get personal, but how they felt about being included in the Values process.

-We went through a second round of post-it submissions and another workshop, and by that point there were some pretty obvious words and phrases jumping out at us.
+We went through the second round of post-it submissions and another workshop, and by that point, there were some pretty obvious words and phrases jumping out at us.
 The Tribe had spoken.